-The co-ordinated admission scheme requires parents to apply for a place at Highcliffe School using the common application form available from your local authority or your child’s primary school.
+The co-ordinated admission scheme requires parents to apply for a place (New Intake only) at Highcliffe School using the common application form available from your local authority or your child’s primary school.

 Other Admission Enquiries, Years 7 – 11 (Casual or In-Year Admissions):

-Please contact directly the Admissions Officer at Highcliffe School should you be considering applying for a place.
+Please contact directly the Admissions Officer at Highcliffe School should you be considering applying for a place at Highcliffe School.

 If your child is refused a place at the school you have the right to appeal to the Admissions Appeal Panel.
 Please write to the Clerk of the Admission Appeal Committee if you wish to do this and the school must then send you the appropriate information.

 For students who live in Hampshire, provided that Highcliffe School is your nearest catchment school, transport will be provided free of charge by Hampshire LA, providing the distance criteria is met (measured by the shortest available walking route) i.e: you live more than three miles from Highcliffe School.
 Children entitled to free school meals or whose parents (with whom they live) are in receipt of the maximum level of working tax credit have enhanced entitlement.